 The best thing you can do is educate yourself on the process of the tattoo application, and that way you will be prepared and know what to expect when you sit in the artist's chair.
 So, how is a tattoo applied to the skin?
 From start to finish, this article will tell you exactly how human skin is transformed into a beautiful work of art.

-Paperwork and Payment
+Complete Paperwork and Settle Payment

 Once you have decided on your tattoo design and your artist, you will be required to show valid identification for proof of age.
 You may also be asked for your address and phone number, so your artist can contact you in the future if need be.
 In most studios, payment must be made before services are rendered.
 It is up to each studio to decide which methods of payment they accept.
 Whatever method you pay with, make sure they give you a receipt.

-Sitting in the Chair of Honor
+Get Comfortable in the Tattoo Chair

 After your paperwork is filled out, you will be seated in the tattoo chair.
 Sometimes this is in an open work area, and sometimes a private room depending on the location of your tattoo.
 If you are shy and don't want others to watch, you can request a private room, but be sure you have done this in advance.
 A lot of studios use dentist-style chairs, some use regular table chairs, and some use benches.
 Your artist will do his or her best to make you comfortable for the tattoo you have chosen.